 Leading the way in expertise as an Independent End Point Assessor

-At EPA Plus (part of NCFE), we aim to make your end-point assessment (EPA) journey as easy as possible.
+At NCFE, we aim to make your end-point assessment (EPA) journey as easy as possible.
 You’re in good hands with us and our team of sector experts, supporting you every step of the way.

 To guide you along your EPA journey, you’ll meet various members of our team, and one of these will be your Independent End-Point Assessor (IEPA).
 We’re extremely proud of our expert IEPAs, who have a wealth of experience in their respective fields, in order to provide you with the best support.

 Deborah Smith is one of our highly experienced IEPAs.
 With a background in law, education and leading on projects in local government, Deborah brings a huge amount of knowledge to NCFE, to ultimately benefit apprentices going through Gateway on the Level 4 Associate Project Manager standard.**

 We spoke to Deborah about her career history and the highlights of being an IEPA.

 Can you tell us about your current role?

 I started at NCFE in July 2019 and I’m an Independent End-Point Assessor with responsibility for the Level 4 Associate Project Manager standard.
 I assess and document an apprentice’s competence against the standard, grade the assessment against the criteria and provide feedback.
 I’m also the Quality Champion for the standard, facilitating standardisation meetings to ensure quality, compliance, and consistency.
 I will shortly be undertaking the Level 4 Award in Internal Quality Assurance qualification to broaden my expertise.

 I’ve recently been asked to sit on the APM Trailblazer Group who have been tasked with producing the next version of the APM Assessment Plan.